zVSciy/Florian-Friends-United-FFU/README.md

 - mobilize naval workers add 10% dockyard output
 - focus on naval industry, green water navy and
 - the legions gains +10% division attack and defense
+- added focus which grants 750000 manpower and -15% factory output (365)
 ---
 ### UK